Aurotek/playbook/desarrollo/code_coverage.md

 ### Testing

-There is some command you want to know to test a feature, test, etc. In most of the projects that use PHP, we work with PHPUnit; is a programmer-oriented testing framework, and the basic command is:
+There are some commands you want to know to test a feature, fix, etc. In most of the projects that use PHP, we work with PHPUnit; is a programmer-oriented testing framework, and the basic command is:

 ```bash
 phpunit